aaknitt/zellostream/README.md

 https://people.csail.mit.edu/hubert/pyaudio/

 ## Using zellostreamUDP.py with trunk-recorder
-The simplstream plugin of trunk-recorder can be be used to send audio from trunk-recorder in real time, as it is being recorded.  zellostreamUDP.py can receive this audio and stream it to Zello with low latency.
+The [simplestream plugin](https://github.com/robotastic/trunk-recorder/blob/master/docs/CONFIGURE.md#simplestream-plugin) of trunk-recorder can be be used to send audio from trunk-recorder in real time, as it is being recorded.  zellostreamUDP.py can receive this audio and stream it to Zello with low latency.

 zellostreamUDP.py sends audio to zello in the order recieved via UDP packets with no mixing or delays.
 Therefore, only a single talkgroup should be sent to Zello using this method.
 If audio from more than one talkgroup is sent and both are active at the same time, the audio from the two talkgroups will be interleaved and unintelligible.